This menudo recipe comes from the good State of Durango. iArriba Durango!

 - Dried Mexican oregano

 - Crushed Chile de Arbol or New Mexico Chile.
-Crush it open slightly, and put it in their soup bowls for some extra heat.
+Crush it open slightly, and put it in your soup bowl for some extra heat.

 🥄 What does it taste like?